This post may contain affiliate links.

 RV Sites at Miami Everglades RV Resort

 The RV sites are mostly grass, but some are dirt or hard surface.
-Internal roads are all paved asphalt surface and in good condition.
+Internal roads are all paved asphalt surfaces and in good condition.
 The check-in office has two lanes and is well within the park.
-Roads in between sites are not wide, so hopefully you don’t end up having two RVs meeting on a road at the same time.
+Roads in between sites are not wide, so hopefully, you don’t end up having two RVs meeting on a road at the same time.

-Fortunately, since the majority of the visitors seem to be seasonal, there isn’t as much changeover of sites as you might find in short stay parks.
+Fortunately, since the majority of the visitors seem to be seasonal, there isn’t as much changeover of sites as you might find in short-stay parks.
 Having fewer RVs driving around makes the roads seem totally fine.
-It also helps that the vast majority of the sites are pull throughs, which makes it easier to get in and out of sites.
+It also helps that most of the sites are pull-throughs, making it easier to get in and out of sites.
 This of course, means less time when the roads are blocked.

-There are about 275 sites, and most RV sites seem to be extended stay or seasonal visitors.
+There are about 275 sites, and most RV sites seem to be extended stays or seasonal visitors.
 The resort has about 15 cabins and lodges, but nearly all sites are for RVs.
 Group tenting sites and solo tenting sites are also available.
-Most of the RV sites are full hookup.
+Most of the RV sites are full hookups.
 About half being 30 amp, and the other half 50 amp power.

 More detail about RV sites at Miami Everglades RV Resort